Summer Steelhead: Fishing The West Coast And Great Lakes

 What is a Summer Steelhead?

-Genetically they are nearly identical, but a recent study at UC Davis found subtle differences in a gene between the two varieties.
+Genetically, summer-run steelhead are nearly identical to winter run steelhead, but a recent study at UC Davis found subtle differences in a gene between the two varieties.

-In appearance, summer steelhead are generally smaller than the winter variety.
-Some will also say that summer steelhead are warier of approaching anglers as well, but this may be due to clearer and lower river levels which might put them on high alert.
+In appearance, summer running steelhead are generally smaller than the winter variety.
+Some will also say these steelhead are warier of approaching anglers as well, but this may be due to clearer and lower river levels, which might put them on high alert.

 What Triggers the Runs, or Why Do They Run in the Summer?